RRFSx/rrfs-workflow_beta/README.md

 ```

 # run
-under the rrfs2 top directory, make sure python3 is available in your current enviroment
+under the rrfs-workflow top directory, make sure python3 is available in your current enviroment

 ```
 cd workflow